nest/nest-simulator/doc/documentation_workflow/index.rst

 Documentation workflows
 =======================

-Here you can choose which documentation workflow you would like to view.
+Select the documentation workflow you would like to view:

 .. toctree::
     :maxdepth: 1